PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Come, merchant!
 I will show you what I think of money."
 The Wizard gestured to a spot on the wall and the blank stone changed into a doorway.
 "Themistres Third Spell of Ward and Concealment.
 Do you know it?
 No matter."
 Dimsbury turned the knob and opened the door.
 "Go ahead, have a good look."

-Boltac walked forward.
+Rattick took the knife off Relan's neck and stepped forward so he could see

 In the room beyond the door there were chests and sacks overflowing with gold and jewels.
 Golden candelabras, salvers and goblets and encrusted by the jeweler's art until it was a wonder they could still stand up under their own weight.
 It was the most impressive treasure room Boltac had ever seen.

 The Merchant blew a long, a low whistle, "That is a lot of jingle-jangle you got there."

 "So you see, your offer of gold, for the girl...
 Here, may I?"
 Dimsbury reached for the purse of a hundred and two coins.
 Boltac handed it to him.

 "Hmm, yes.
 Watch this."
 Dimsbury threw it at the feet of the Orcs.
 The purse broke opem and gold coins scattered across the floor.
 Instantly the Orcs broke rank and fought for the gold pieces.
-Only Samga remained standing, though even he seemed under a great strain.
+Boltac jumped back.
+Rattick disappeared into the shadows.
+Only Samga remained standing, though he seemed under a great strain.

 At first it seemed like simple greed, but when an Orc got a hold of a few coins, he thrust them between it's tusks and gobbled them up greedily.
 The pecuniary gluttony went on until there was but a few coins left, then they began to fight over one or two coins at the edge of the room.